ChrisRDavila/Dr_Sillystringz_Factory.Solution/README.md

 # Dr Sillystringz's Factory

-#### This app will allow the client to add engineers and machines to their factory and assign Engineers to a machine or a machine to an engineer
+#### This app will allow the client to add engineers and machines to their factory.
+They can also keep track of repairs assigning Engineers to a machine or a machine to an engineer

 #### By Christopher Ross Davila